 How can you join or change super funds?

 - If a new Super Choice Form is received after the payroll cutoff (typically the last day of the prior month), your contributions will be paid into your new superannuation fund in the month following.
-For example, if a Super Choice Form (directing Adobe to contribute superannuation into a new fund) is received on the 5th April, the April contributions will be paid into your old account (or in the case of a new starter, into a new BT default account).
+For example, if a Super Choice Form (directing Adobe to contribute superannuation into a new fund) is received on 5 April, the April contributions will be paid into your old account (or in the case of a new starter, into a new BT default account).
 From May onwards, the contributions will be paid into the fund as per your nomination.

 - If the superannuation fund we have on our record is made inactive or closed, it is your responsibility to notify ERC of your new fund information as soon as possible.
 If we do not receive your new superannuation information by the payroll cut off in the following month, Adobe will open a default BT account in your name in order to make the mandatory contribution deposit.
 It is worth noting that your existing fund may become inactive or closed in the event of a full rollover.